-The ENP-East countries benefit from regional cooperation in the form of: an annual high level seminar for heads of national statistical offices; expert working groups for general overview of a particular domain in European statistics and technical workshops for more detailed discussion between experts; training courses in statistics adapted to their needs; and standardised assessments and reviews of their statistical systems.
+The ENP-East countries include: an annual high level seminar for heads of national statistical offices; training courses in statistics adapted to their needs; and standardised assessments and reviews of their statistical systems.
 Until its ending in July 2022, they also benefited from the Statistics Through Eastern Partnership (STEP) programme.
-The ENP-South countries benefit from cooperation within: the framework of consecutive MEDSTAT programmes; and regional cooperation designed by heads of the national statistical offices at annual forum meetings and implemented by means of thematic working groups.
+The ENP-South countries benefit from regional cooperation within the consecutive MEDSTAT programmes; and regional cooperation activities and annual forum meetings.
 ENP-East and ENP-South countries benefit from the release of statistics and dedicated publications that are based on the data they provide.